 Romka was a collective photo album in form of a magazine.

-The essence of the project was to cultivate a space in which established artists and amateurs alike could share the stories behind their most treasured photographs.
-The contributions consisted partly of work from artists whom I have invited to participate in the project, and partly of submissions from amateur photographers across the globe.
+The purpose of the project was to cultivate a space in which established artists and amateurs alike could share the stories behind their most treasured photographs, showcasing anything from conceptual works to snapshots and family heirlooms.

-Romka started out as a free online magazine in 2008 and made its way into print two years later, with a run of 1,000 copies.
-It was distributed online and through independent bookstores primarily in Europe, with a few locations in the US and Asia.
-The tenth and final issue came out in 2017.
-Physical copies of the magazine are no longer available.
+Romka started out as a free online magazine in 2008 and made its way into print two years later, with a print run of one thousand copies.
+The magazine was distributed through direct sales as well as independent bookstores primarily in Europe, with a few locations in the US and Asia.